Amazon Faves

 Rif Seaport is basically the Willemstad cruise terminal, and of all the cruise terminals I’ve visited, this one is probably the best.
 It doesn’t feel at all like a cruise terminal but rather like a modern open-air entertainment and shopping area.
 It serves as a key gateway for cruise passengers visiting the island, with a pedestrian connection from the cruise pier to downtown.

 If you explore Curaçao on foot (which I highly recommend, even if you take an excursion), you’ll venture through this area.
 It’s gorgeous, vibrant and colorful.
-Although it feels modern and trendy, it’s part of the larger Rif Fort complex, a historic fort turned vibrant shopping and entertainment area, all organized around a wide waterfront promenade.
+Although it feels modern and trendy, it’s part of the larger Rif Fort complex, a historic fort turned vibrant shopping and entertainment area, owned by the Renaissance hotel, all organized around a wide waterfront promenade.

 Queen Emma Bridge